Activities for teaching sorting skills in Preschool, Pre-K, and Kindergarten

-Activities and ideas for teaching sorting skills in childcare, preschool, pre-k, or kindergarten classrooms.
+Activities and ideas for teaching sorting skills in preschool, pre-k, or kindergarten classrooms.
 Teach children to sort using various attributes.

 Objective: Sort, classify, and order objects by size, shape, color, and a variety of other attributes.